sudosu98/phy/README.md

 - Keyboard controls for player movement and torch rotation
 - Collision detection with map obstacles
 - Location markers and labels for tactical navigation
+- 3D follow camera that tracks the player from above
+- Toggle between 3D perspective and 2D orthographic views

 ## Project Structure